 Related: My birth story: Surrogacy made me a mother

 While I can’t tell you how your birth will go, I can tell you that you will be strong enough to handle it—even in the hardest moments.
 This isn’t just lip service—I really and truly mean it.
 You can do this.

-As you prepare for your birth, you may find yourself feeling curious about what others' experiences were like.
-So we asked our amazing Motherly community how their first births differed from their second (and third).
+As you prepare for your birth, you may find yourself feeling curious about what others’ experiences were like.
+So we asked our amazing Motherly community how their first births differed from giving birth the second time (and third.)
 We got so many amazing responses (because you are all amazing).
 Here are just a few:

 Homebirths versus a hospital birth

 “Births two and three were at home with midwives.
 It was such an empowering experience.
 I don’t think I would have changed that for my first, though.
 I didn’t know how my body was going to take labor and delivery and I felt better being in the hospital with medical interventions if necessary.”